 To be sure, it can be a surprise to new co-workers when they walk into my office and discover me in such an unconventional work posture.
 I admit it is a strange sight.
 Yet, I no longer feel self-conscious.
 Since I don’t make a big deal about it, neither does anyone else.

 Of course, I also have a vertical work station to give me a break from lying on my side.
 However, I don’t use it very often because standing in one place presents circulation problems.
-To remedy this at home, my dad helped me rig up my treadmill to hold a laptop.
-I love it, but I’m certain my words per minute far exceed my miles per hour.
+To remedy this at home, my dad helped me rig my treadmill to hold a laptop.
+I love it, but walking and typing at the same time isn’t easy.
+I’m certain my words per minute far exceed my miles per hour.

 To be unstoppable is to balance acceptance with perseverance

 I hold onto the hope that someday I might be able to dine out without having the pleasure mixed with so much pain.
-I hope the same thing when it comes to plays, concerts and anything else that involves sitting.
-I hope that someday those activities won’t hold the high price tag that they do now – a price in pain that I rarely want to pay.
+It is isolating when attending plays, concerts, church, and anything else that involves sitting comes with a high price tag in pain I rarely want to pay.

 To be unstoppable is to view challenges as opportunities